noahc3/auto-h-encore/README.md

  - Unpackages bittersmile and repackages it with your encryption key and h-encore
  - Trims excess bittersmile demo files to reduce h-encore filesize from ~240MB to ~13MB *(optional)*
  - Moves finished files to your QCMA directory for copying to your PS Vita

-This application **does not**:

- - Send h-encore to your PS Vita
+ - Holds your hand along the way.

-Basically, you still need QCMA.
+Basically, you just need to read and interact with your Vita.

 ## Usage

 The average user should probably follow [vita.hacks.guide](https://vita.hacks.guide/), which includes the process of using this application.
 Otherwise:

-The application has been verified working on 1000 and 2000 series Vita's as well as PSTV.
+The application has been verified working on all PS Vita models (including PSTV).

-Requires .NET 4.5.2 or higher (Windows should automatically download it or link you to it if you don't have it)
+Requires .NET 4.5.2 or higher (Windows should automatically download it or link you to it if you don't have it).

 Download and extract the [latest release](https://github.com/noahc3/auto-h-encore/releases "latest release") and run it.
 Further instructions are included in the application itself.
-QCMA is required to get your AID and transfer h-encore to your Vita.

 If the application crashes or h-encore fails to install, please [submit an issue](http://https://github.com/noahc3/auto-h-encore/issues "submit an issue"), **do not create an issue on the h-encore Github**, it probably isn't their fault.